JessicaTegner/pypandoc/README.md

 [Docverter](http://www.docverter.com/), which offers `pandoc` as a service (plus some extra goodies).
 * See [pyandoc](http://pypi.python.org/pypi/pyandoc/) for an alternative implementation of a `pandoc` wrapper from Kenneth Reitz.
 This one hasn't been active in a while though.
+* See [panflute](https://github.com/sergiocorreia/panflute) which provides `convert_text` similar to pypandoc's.
+Its focus is on writing and running pandoc filters though.

 ## Contributing